SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 ## Streaming and Interactive Media {#uc-media}

-Streaming media packets carry audio or video between server and client.
+Streaming media packets carry audio or video between servers and clients.
 Video packets carry the occasional key frame ("I-frame") containing a full video frame.
 These frames are necessary to rebuild receiver state after loss of delta frames.
 The key frames are therefore more critical to deliver to the receiver than delta frames.